KeMBro2012/cryptotoy/README.md

 ## Okay, then... why bother with a crypto tool that you claim isn't secure?

-You did't read the first line of this README, did you?
+You didn't read the first line of this README, did you?
 This is a toy, not a tool.
 I'm doing this for fun.
 Anything else that comes of this is just icing.